mattwright324/youtube-comment-suite/README.md

 Provide the desired constraints (date, name, text, type) and click **Search** to find those comments.
 Clicking on a comment will load the video context to the left of the comment list.
 Comments may only be replied to while signed into YouTube with at least one account.

 Signing into YouTube may be done by clicking the settings button to the top right.
 Click **Add Account** and go through the sign-in process.
-**NOTICE:** The *Tap Yes* authentication does not work due to issues with the JavaFX WebView.
-Instead select another method such as the SMS code which will work.

 ### Settings